VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 8/README.md

 ### Assign different texture to individual instance

+This is the advanced level and it is optional.

 Use the same idea to assign different texture to individual instance.
 Please refer week 4 tutorial for adding texture coordinates into your sphere class.
 Specially, you need to re-dsign your setup function in sphere class